luke-min/cis5200/README.md

 # Machine Learning Course

-This repository collects notes from CIS 5200 Machine Learning at the University of Pennsylvania.
-I will also include implementation code in PyTorch.
+This is a repository for my notes from the course CIS 5200 Machine Learning at the University of Pennsylvania.
+May also add implementation code in PyTorch.

 **Work in Progress**